bobbybudnick/SFS-Infrastructure/README.md

 /home/jason/shutdown -r 0001010130 shuts down so late that it errors out
 This is used for testing the shutdown command without a built in test on FreeBSD
 shutdown -k now can be used to test shutdown on linux without shutting down
 Of course shutdown -h now shuts both down
+Sometimes the calling executables directly method does not work
+This is because some executables call other executables such as with dhclient
+It is then best to use the sudoers file method in this case

 38. Future computer replacements
 List of all remaining commercial PC devices minus the switch administration tablet